WHO-Collaboratory/collaboratory-handbook/handbook/content/new-users/signup.md

 <br>

-**Step 3: Complete the form:** Enter in all the requested information.
+**Step 3: Complete the form:** Enter in all the requested information and then select the `Create` button.

 <br>